watsonck/purpletall/README.md

 	SPLT: Splits task into 2 tasks
 		SPLT 0
 		SPLT <task_id>
+	LOG: Gives you the log of all actions applied to a task LOG 19
+		LOG <task_id>
 	SCRL: Scroll either columns or tasks
 		For Tasks:
 			SCRL T U